Skip to content

 Important Notes

-• Project metadata: Keep BARE_REPO_DIR, WORKSPACE_DIR, PROJECT_STATE, and RUNNING before the first NAME: line.
-PROJECT_ALIASES is also project metadata and belongs in the same header area.
+• Project metadata: Keep BARE_REPO_DIR, WORKSPACE_DIR, PROJECT_STATE, PROJECT_NAME, PROJECT_ALIASES, and RUNNING before the first NAME: line.

-• Blank lines between ChangeSpecs: Separate ChangeSpecs with exactly two blank lines.
+• Blank lines between Patches: Separate Patches with exactly two truly empty lines.
+Two-space-indented blank lines inside DESCRIPTION remain body content.

 • NAME field: Prefer SASE-generated names, which use the project prefix and a numeric suffix.

-• PARENT field: Set it only to another ChangeSpec NAME; omit it when there is no dependency.
+• PARENT field: Set it only to another Patch NAME; omit it when there is no dependency.

-• CL / PR field: Omit until the CL or PR exists, then set it to the review URL.
+• PR field: Omit until the PR exists, then set it to the review URL.

 • No file modification lists: Keep file lists out of DESCRIPTION; SASE records file-level deltas separately.